-Check out the free standing heavy bag training below.
+Check out the free-standing heavy bag training below to understand the advantages.

-The first question to ask yourself is: What are you using the heavy bag for?
+The first question to ask yourself is: For what will you use the punching bag?

-If you want to improve punching power, fighting, and defensive skills for any martial arts, then a hanging heavy bag is the only solution.
-You can get a free standing bag, but it must a professional piece made for combat sports.
+If you want to improve punching power, fighting, and defensive skills for any martial arts, then a traditional type hanging heavy bag is the only solution.
+You can get a free-standing bag, but it must be a professional piece made for combat sports.

-If your goal is to use the heavy bag to improve your cardio and endurance, then free standing punching bags will do.
+If your goal is to use the heavy bag to improve your cardio and endurance, then standing punch bags will do.
 It’s excellent workout equipment.

 Another question is how much space you have at home?